Michael R. Burch: Translation

-Writing style and themes

-Burch is best known for his formalist approach, frequently writing in rhyme and meter at a time when such styles are often marginalized in mainstream poetry.

-Burch has been very active in the poetry movements known as New Formalism and neo-romanticism.
-When Kevin N. Roberts founded and launched the poetry journal Romantics Quarterly, he selected five poems by Burch to lead off the premier issue (Winter 2001), and Burch had three or more poems in each of the first eight issues.

-His poetry often explores themes of love, mortality, injustice, peace, mythology, and spiritual longing.
-He has described himself as the “Johnny Appleseed of poetry”, aiming to plant literary seeds widely across the internet to ensure the long-term survival and discovery of meaningful verse.
+Editor

+Burch is the founder and editor-in-chief of The HyperTexts, an online literary journal he launched in the late 1990s.
+The journal publishes both established and emerging poets and has featured winners of the T. S. Eliot Prize, the Richard Wilbur Award, and the Howard Nemerov Sonnet Award, as well as several Pulitzer Prize nominees.
+It also accepts previously published work, unlike the "first-publication" convention common among literary journals.

+Burch has served as an editor, board member, or advisor for several other literary publications, including Better Than Starbucks, where he edits international poetry and translations, as well as the Singapore-based Borderless Journal, The Chained Muse, New Lyre, and Poetry Nook.

+He is also an editor, publisher, and translator of poetry about the Holocaust, the atomic bombings of Hiroshima and Nagasaki, the Trail of Tears, the Darfur conflict, and the Nakba.
+His Holocaust poem "Pfennig Postcard, Wrong Address" appeared in the anthology Blood to Remember: American Poets on the Holocaust.

 Advocacy and activism

-Burch is an outspoken critic of what he calls the “literary kiss of death”, a reference to the restrictive demand by many literary journals that they only publish previously unpublished work.
-He views this policy as detrimental to both poets and readers, limiting the potential audience for quality poems.
-His editorial philosophy centers around accessibility, inclusivity, and the breaking down of artificial literary hierarchies.

 Also a peace activist, he is the author of the Burch-Elberry Peace Initiative, which has been published online by United Progressives and the National Forum of India.
 On October 21, 2010, Burch presented the Burch-Elberry Peace Initiative to Aziz Mekouar, the Moroccan Ambassador to the United States, at a reception held in the Grand Ballroom of Nashville's Vanderbilt Plaza hotel.
 Burch was also one of the featured speakers at a Freedom Walk for Palestinians held on October 10, 2009, in Nashville.